| Election Day | Nomination Period | Voting Method | Voting Period |

 2022 Third Party Advertisers Guide

-Section 88.29 of the Municipal Elections Act requires a Third Party Advertiser to file the required statement in accordance with the Act, reflecting the registered third party's campaign finances from the 2022 municipal and school board election
+Section 88.29 of the Municipal Elections Act requires a Third Party Advertiser to file the required statement in accordance with the Act, reflecting the registered third party's campaign finances for the 2026 municipal and school board election

 Third Party Advertisers